 - Cheese, yogurt, and other cultured milk products

-- Coffee (use this coffee substitute instead)
+- Coffee (this coffee substitute is a great alternative)

 - Bread and other items made with yeast